See Who’s Speaking

 A frequent contributor to the Harvard Business Review, she consults and speaks for clients including Google, Microsoft, and the World Bank.
 You can download her free Long Game strategic thinking self-assessment at dorieclark.com/thelonggame.

-Cultivating Mental Agility in a Complex World
+Cultivating Mental Agility in a Complex World (1 CE)

 In an era defined by rapid change, uncertainty, and competing demands, success depends less on having the right answers and more on asking better questions.
 Today’s leaders and professionals must be able to adapt quickly, anticipate what’s coming next, and make sound decisions even when the path forward isn’t clear.